Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day2.md

   ![image](https://nepalisupport.wordpress.com/wp-content/uploads/2016/06/linux-filesystem.png)

   #  Path Types

   ### **_Absolute Path_**
     Full path from the root
     * Example: /home/amandeep/Documents/resume.pdf

   ### **_Relative Path_**
     Path from your current location
     * Example (if you're in amandeep): Documents/resume.pdf

+  # Dual Boot
+    Two Operating Systems on One Computer
+    You can choose which system to use when your computer starts.